Thanksgiving Games and Printables

 They are all free downloads and match the series of Summer Treats Activities that I’ve made so much material for over the years.

-If you are looking for a game with vocabulary words, check out Music Memory Level 5B as well as all the levels here.
+If you are looking for a game with vocabulary words, check out Music Memory Level 5B as well as all the levels on the worksheet page.
 Students really like memory matching games.